Making Oddkin

 Sam Zeveloff (Zoologist and Racoon Expert)

-In the Home of 2025 we work with invasive raccoons on their eating habits to protect endangered species in our wilderness while connecting with pigs through play to learn about our not-so-exceptional human traits.
-In the domestic setting the borders between culture and nature start to blur - to become a space for rewiring the entanglements with the other critters on our planet in unexpected ways.
+The Home in 2025 opens up the private home as the manifestation of the famous culture-nature divide and questions our right to solitude in favour of solidarity.
+The safe spaces we create to protect us from the wilderness become places to reconnect with the wilderness and other creatures.
+There we work with invasive raccoons on their eating habits to protect endangered species in our wilderness while connecting with pigs through play to learn about our not-so-exceptional human traits.
+In the domestic setting the borders between culture and nature start to blur -to become a space where connections with other creatures are rewired in unexpected ways.

 For the virtual exhibition May I introduce: Alien Alexandra invites visitors to develop an open eye for the other species inhabiting our cities and share their multispecies encounters - be it whether with a crow on the window sill or a house spider in the kitchen corner.